jeffbruce/SpredNonDicomUpload/README.md

 3. Modify globals in the Python script to specify the project name, site code, SPReD url, and folders that you want to upload to SPReD.

 4. Run the Python script, supplying your username and password, and it will upload subjects, sessions, scans, and any associated files to the project and site at the specified SPReD url.
 By default, the script is interactive to help ensure that the proper files are uploaded.
+To disable interactivity and instead run the script automatically, use the command: python SpredNonDicomUpload.py -a

 ## Dependencies